brettz9/maptext/README.md

 4. (Also begin work on text range selector (for coordinates and highlighting text))
 5. Show preview of image next to coordinates and/or on image preview (so load preview as soon as URL entered)
+6. Demo with RTL text, adding special handling/options if necessary

 ## Lower priority to-dos